Note: Misty doesn’t really like this. Might need to try making it with less fat and no cornstarch.

 Fry ground beef until medium well.

-Remove and cool the ground beef, preserving 1 tablespoon of the fat.
+Remove the ground beef, preserving 1 tablespoon of the fat.
 Discard rest of fat.
+Cool cooked beef in refrigerator for 30 minutes.

 Whisk the cornstarch with 1 tablespoon of cold water.